jwworth/n-plus/README.md

 ### Includes

-Next we have `includes`, which chooses between `preload` and `eager_load` based on the complexity of the query.
-Here's that:
+Finally, we have `includes`, which chooses between `preload` and `eager_load` based on the complexity of the query.

+Here's what you'll see in the users controller:

     # Return all users with comments and reviews included
     # (Views: 1018.1ms | ActiveRecord: 486.4ms)